 Second, private equity funds usually avoid initiating tender offers between the record date of an annual shareholders' meeting (ie, the final date of a fiscal year for most Japanese companies) and the annual shareholders' meeting, and usually avoid scheduling a tender offer period to include the date of an annual shareholders' meeting.
 Shareholders holding voting rights at shareholders' meeting may propose an increase of the amount of dividends if the company proposes an agenda of distribution of dividends for the annual shareholders' meeting.
-Even in the
+Even in the event that shareholders approve such an increase in dividends, under the tender offer rules in Japan, an offeror is not generally allowed to decrease a tender offer price owing to an increase in dividends after the launch of the tender offer.
+Therefore, some buyers do not want to initiate a tender offer from the record date of the shareholders' meeting until the date of the shareholders' meeting.

-6 Dissenting shareholders' rights
+Dissenting shareholders' rights

-What rights do shareholders have to dissent or object to a going-private transaction?
+6 What rights do shareholders of a target have to dissent or object to a going-private transaction?
 How do acquirers address the risks associated with shareholder dissent?